LaurentCabaret/Vhdl2sch/README.md

-THIS PROGRAM IS NO LONGER MAINTENED
+THIS PROGRAM IS NO LONGER MAINTAINED
 ========
 A python version was developped (https://github.com/LaurentCabaret/pyVhdl2Sch).
 This C++ version stays here as (dirty) reference.